 - Pray about the needs you see.

-- Decide which ministry God wants your church to do.
+- Decide which ministry God wants your church to participate in.

-- Contact us at firstname.lastname@example.org or 559-256-0853 for more information about upcoming training opportunities or to be contacted by Diane Varady, literacy missions coordinator.
+- Contact us at firstname.lastname@example.org or 559-256-0853 for more information about upcoming training opportunities, or to contact Diane Varady, literacy missions coordinator.

 - Begin the ministry.